|

 Drum Tips

-Share your tips, drum secrets, drum tricks, or drum lessons
+Share your tips, drum secrets, drum tricks, or free drum

 If you play drums and have a special tip, we welcome your submission.

-and stands when you bring them home from the gig.
-You're
+when you bring them home from the gig.
+You're more likely to

-more likely to forget something the next time.
-If you take an
+forget something the next time.
+If you take an item from the

-item from the pile, put a note there to remind you not to forget
+pile, put a note there to remind you not to forget it when the

 190. New drumheads: Take the time